k05j/k05j/README.md

 ## My work:

  * student at [HTBLuVA Pinkafeld in the IT-Department](https://htlpinkafeld.at/informatik/)
- * currently working at [Seadev Studios](https://www.seadev-studios.com/) as a software-developer
+ * currently working at [Seadev Studios](https://www.seadev-studios.com/) as a software-engineer

 ## Current personal projects